bucketplus/ca-control-api-nodejs/Readme.md

   * `type` - the display type for the input, either `text`, `boolen`, `file` , `url`.   *Support for select, number, email, url or checkbox - Coming Soon*

-  * `fileTypes` - array of mime types supported of file if params.type is file,This can be from predefined group of mime types or array of any mime types, Some predefined fileTypes are : `image`, `video`, `document`.
+  * `fileTypes` - array of mime types supported of file if params.type is file,This can be from predefined group of mime types or array of any mime types, Some predefined fileTypes are : `image`, `video`, `audio` `document`.

   * `required` - true if the parameter is required